drupalwxt/wxt/README.md

 For the (optional) container based development workflow this is roughly the steps that are followed.

-> Note: That [docker-sync](docker-sync) is installed on a MacOSX host to fix performance issues related to volume mounting.
-Linux and Windows do not have this restriction.

 ```sh
 # Composer install
 export COMPOSER_MEMORY_LIMIT=-1 && composer install